Elizabeth II: Turbulent years

-In January 1994, Elizabeth broke the scaphoid bone in her left wrist as the horse she was riding at Sandringham tripped and fell.
+In January 1994, Elizabeth broke her left wrist when a horse she was riding at Sandringham tripped and fell.
 In October 1994, she became the first reigning British monarch to set foot on Russian soil.
-In October 1995, Elizabeth was tricked into a hoax call by Montreal radio host Pierre Brassard impersonating Canadian prime minister Jean Chrétien.
+In October 1995, she was tricked into a hoax call by Montreal radio host Pierre Brassard impersonating Canadian prime minister Jean Chrétien.
 Elizabeth, who believed that she was speaking to Chrétien, said she supported Canadian unity and would try to influence Quebec's referendum on proposals to break away from Canada.

 In the year that followed, public revelations on the state of Charles and Diana's marriage continued.
 In consultation with her husband and John Major, as well as the Archbishop of Canterbury (George Carey) and her private secretary (Robert Fellowes), Elizabeth wrote to Charles and Diana at the end of December 1995, suggesting that a divorce would be advisable.

 In August 1997, a year after the divorce, Diana was killed in a car crash in Paris.
 Elizabeth was on holiday with her extended family at Balmoral.
 Diana's two sons, Princes William and Harry, wanted to attend church, so Elizabeth and Philip took them that morning.
 Afterwards, for five days, the royal couple shielded their grandsons from the intense press interest by keeping them at Balmoral where they could grieve in private, but the royal family's silence and seclusion, and the failure to fly a flag at half-mast over Buckingham Palace, caused public dismay.
 Pressured by the hostile reaction, Elizabeth agreed to return to London and address the nation in a live television broadcast on 5 September, the day before Diana's funeral.
 In the broadcast, she expressed admiration for Diana and her feelings "as a grandmother" for the two princes.
 As a result, much of the public hostility evaporated.

 In October 1997, Elizabeth and Philip made a state visit to India, which included a controversial visit to the site of the Jallianwala Bagh massacre to pay her respects.
 Protesters chanted "Killer Queen, go back", and there were demands for her to apologise for the action of British troops 78 years earlier.
 At the memorial in the park, she and Philip laid a wreath and stood for a 30‑second moment of silence.
 As a result, much of the fury among the public softened, and the protests were called off.
-That November, Elizabeth and her husband held a reception at Banqueting House to mark their golden wedding anniversary.
-Elizabeth made a speech and praised Philip for his role as a consort, referring to him as "my strength and stay".
+That November, the royal couple held a reception at Banqueting House to mark their golden wedding anniversary.
+Elizabeth made a speech and praised Philip for his role as consort, referring to him as "my strength and stay".

-In 1999, as part of the process of devolution within the UK, Elizabeth formally opened newly established legislatures for Wales and Scotland: the National Assembly for Wales at Cardiff in May, and the Scottish Parliament at Edinburgh in July.
+In 1999, as part of the process of devolution in the United Kingdom, Elizabeth formally opened newly established legislatures for Wales and Scotland: the National Assembly for Wales at Cardiff in May, and the Scottish Parliament at Edinburgh in July.